authelia/authelia/docs/content/en/integration/proxies/nginx-proxy-manager/index.md

 [Trusted Proxies](nginx.md#trusted-proxies).
 Adapting this to [NGINX Proxy Manager] is beyond the scope of this documentation.

 ## Docker Compose

 The following docker compose example has various applications suitable for setting up an example environment.

-It uses the [nginx image](https://github.com/linuxserver/docker-nginx) from [linuxserver.io] which includes all of the required modules including the `http_set_misc` module.

-It also includes the [nginx-proxy-confs](https://github.com/linuxserver/docker-mods/tree/nginx-proxy-confs) mod where they have several configuration examples in the `/config/nginx/proxy-confs` directory.
-This can be omitted if desired.

-If you're looking for a more complete solution [linuxserver.io] also have an nginx container called [SWAG](./swag.md) which includes ACME and various other useful utilities.

 {{< details "docker-compose.yaml" >}}
 ```yaml